 The sudden rise of Al-Sadiq Goods Transport

-Al-Sadiq Goods Transport is owned by Chairman Senate Sadiq Sanjrani, whose father Asif Khan Sanjrani has been running it from the very beginning.
+Al-Sadiq Goods Transport is named after Chairman Senate Sadiq Sanjrani, whose father Asif Khan Sanjrani has been running it from the very beginning.
 Founded in Naukundi, the senate chairman’s hometown, it was a small and little-known company.
 Even most locals would not have been familiar with the name.

 At his house in Naukundi’s Custom Killi locality, Haji Arz Muhammad Barech, former chairman of the town’s union council, tells not to bother trying to find the Al-Sadiq Goods Transport.
 The company was shifted to Taftan in 2008, the year that Raziq was appointed MD, SML.
 “The first thing Raziq did after his appointment was to give the Al-Sadiq the contract for hiring trucks to transport gold and copper blocks from Saindak,” he says.
 Two other companies, Roadways International Transport and Asia Business Enterprises, who used to do this job since 2002, were mysteriously eased out.